CGJennings/se3docs/docs/um-release-notes.md

 * Help links to Miriam's Basement that used `HELP_CONTEXT_PROPERTY` on a specific UI control were missed when updating links.
 * `confirm.yesno` was accidentally renamed `yesNo`.
 * `Console.printHTML` was accidentally renamed `printHTMLprintHTML`.
+* Syntax checking in the script editor was checking against an older version of JavaScript.
+(For example, `for` ... `of` loops were marked as errors.)

 ### Java 9+ compatibility